Funnel Control Under Hard and Soft Output Constraints (extended version): Main Results

 \subsection{Funnel-Based Controller Design}

-Now we design a low-complexity model-free robust funnel controller using a Prescribed Performance Control (PPC) method similar to \cite{bechlioulis2014low} to ensure that the output signals $x_i(t), i = \{1,\ldots, n\}$ will always remain within the online planned (in general asymmetric) CCF \eqref{const_consist_funnel}.
+Now we design a low-complexity model-free robust funnel controller using a Prescribed Performance Control (PPC) method similar to \cite{bechlioulis2014low} to ensure that the output signals $x_i(t), i = \{1,\ldots, n\}$ will always remain within the online planned (in general asymmetric) CCFs in \eqref{const_consist_funnel}.
 The EL system \eqref{eq:sys_dynamics} can be re-written in state-space form as follows:

 The controller design is two-fold: \textbf{(I)} velocity-level control design, and \textbf{(II)} acceleration-level control design.